honglin-c/abs-psd/README.md

       }
   }
 ```
-So we project to absolute value if the eigenvalue threshold is less than 0, and to a small value epsilon (e.g., 0 or 1e-3) otherwise.
+So we project the negative eigenvalue to its absolute value if we set the eigenvalue threshold to be negative, and clamp it to 0 or a small positive value (e.g., 1e-3) if the threshold is positive.

 </details>